Kent and Medway Charity Team contacts

 Event and Fundraising Officer

-Lisa manages the KM Big Bike Ride and the educational events of Kent Cooks, Kent Cooks Professional, Perfect Packed Lunch Awards and the cool school science showcase - KM Bright Spark Awards.
+Maxine manages the KM Big Bike Ride and the educational events of Kent Cooks, Kent Cooks Professional and the cool school science showcase - KM Bright Spark Awards.

-Sarah supports schools using the three green travel schemes of Walk on Wednesday (WOW), Active Bug and Green Footsteps.
+Sarah supports schools using the green travel schemes of Active Wow and Green Footsteps as well the road safety skills package.
 She also supports schools using the short term walk to school initiatives of Hedgehog Hikers and Social Netwalk.

 School Project Administrator